Menu Decorator

 What is the difference between EU type approval and EU individual approval?

-Type approval applies to the type of vehicle, i.e. a larger number of units; whereas EU individual approval applies to a single, specific vehicle of category M1 or N1, or M2, M3, N2, N3 special purpose vehicles (according to of Annex II Part III Regulation (EU) 2018/858).
+Type approval applies to a type of vehicle, i.e. a larger number of units; whereas EU individual approval applies to a single, specific vehicle of category M1 or N1, or M2, M3, N2, N3 special purpose vehicles (according to Annex II Part III of Regulation (EU) 2018/858).

 What is the difference between national individual vehicle approval and EU individual approval?